tienvx/mbt-bundle/README.md

     2. Test only models that have a tag to make sure the part of your application is still working while developing a feature.
     3. Test a model to make sure a bug that has been fixed is not regressed.
 4. Manage bugs that has been found. e.g. mark a bug has been fixed.
+5. You don't have to maintains test cases that has been generated automatically, instead, you may need to maintains models and subjects.

 ## Requirements